Noise-Resilient Quantum Reinforcement Learning: Effect of quantum noise

 To verify our analytical results, we plot in Fig. \ref{fig3}(a) the energy spectrum of the total system by numerically solving Eq. \eqref{eigE}.
 It indicates that a bound state out of the continuous band is present as long as $\omega_c>10\omega_0$ for $s=1$.
 Whenever the bound state is formed, $|x(t)|$ tends to a nonzero value $Z$ [see Fig. \ref{fig3}(a)], which coincides with our analytical result.
-Using the numerical result of Eq. \eqref{x(t)} in the QRL, we find that the mean fidelity $F_{\tau}$ saturates to $0.8$ in the absence of the bound state [see Fig. \ref{fig3}(b)], which is consistent with the Born-Markov approximate result in Fig. \ref{fig2}(c).
-In contrast, when the bound state is formed, $F_{\tau}$ not only exhibits a remarkable enhancement, but also restores its temporal periodicity in the ideal case.
-It is noted that the convergence of the mean exploration parameter is ensured during the calculation of $F_{\tau}$ in Fig. \ref{fig3}(b).
-By numerically optimizing the interaction time $\tau$ in the long-time limit, we plot in Fig. \ref{fig3}(c) $F^{(k)}$ as a function of the iteration times in different $\omega_c$.
-It is observed that a clear threshold of $\omega_c$, above which the mean fidelity exhibits a dramatic enhancement, matches well with the condition to form the bound state.
+Opening a band gap, the formation of the bound state triggers a quantum phase transition.
+It is just this phase transition that causes the agent's abrupt jump from complete decoherence to decoherence suppression.
+Using the numerical result of Eq. \eqref{x(t)} in the QRL, we find that the mean fidelity $F_{t}$ saturates to $0.8$ in the absence of the bound state [see Fig. \ref{fig3}(b)], which is consistent with the Born-Markov approximate result in Fig. \ref{fig2}(c).
+In contrast, when the bound state is formed, $F_{t}$ not only exhibits a remarkable enhancement, but also restores its temporal periodicity in the ideal case.
+The convergence of $W_t$ is ensured during the calculation of $F_{t}$ in Fig. \ref{fig3}(b).
+By numerically optimizing $t$ in the long-time limit, in Fig. \ref{fig3}(c) we plot $F^{(k)}$ for different $\omega_c$.
+The clear threshold of $\omega_c$, above which $F^{(k)}$ exhibits a dramatic enhancement, matches well with the condition to form the bound state.
 The result verifies the restoration of the ideal performance of the noisy QRL by the formation of the bound state.

+In addition to dissipative noise considered above, dephasing noise is another type of source of decoherence.
+To verify the robustness of our decoherence-suppression mechanism to dephasing noise, we phenomenologically model the dephasing by adding a classical noise ${1\over 2}\delta\omega_0^{\prime}(|+\rangle\langle+|-|-\rangle\langle-|)$ to Eq. \eqref{tthmt}, where $\omega_0^{\prime}$ is a random number uniformly distributed in $[-1/2,1/2]$ and $\delta$ is the noise strength.
+Figures \ref{fig3}(d) and \ref{fig3}(e) show the evolution of the mean values of $F_t$ obtained by averaging 100 random fluctuations and their variances for the weak and moderate dephasing noise cases, respectively.
+We can see from Fig. \ref{fig3}(d) that when the dephasing noise has a strength $\delta$ as high as $0.1\omega_0$, the mean value of $F_t$ and its periodicity with $t$ still show little difference from the fluctuation-free results.
+With the increase of the dephasing strength, $F_t$ tends to its Born-Markov approximate value and its periodicity with $t$ disappears [see Fig. \ref{fig3}(e)].
+The result demonstrates the robustness of our scheme to weak dephasing noise.